obeykhadija/Python_Practice/README.md

-# Python Practice
+## Python Practice
-## This repo is dedicated to any python code I practice, edit, change, etc.
+### This repo contains python coding practice as well as jupyter notebooks.